Easy Photography Composition Tips for Beginners

 The use of leading lines helps to:

-Using train tracks as a leading line to lead to the horizon in the distance visually.
+Using train tracks as a leading line visually leads the viewer to the background in the distance.

 A photography composition tip using a soft-flowing waterfall as a leading line throughout the landscape scene.
 The feathery appearance is created by incorporating shutter speed for slow motion.

-A path serves as a leading line, guiding the viewer’s gaze through the scene from the foreground to the background.
+A country road and a row of power lines on a frosty morning serve as leading lines, guiding the viewer’s gaze through the scene from the foreground to the background and the end of the road.

 See how many leading lines you can find as you go about your day or when exploring and having fun with your camera.
 They may be as close as your garden or backyard, a walk in the neighborhood, or when you’re on your dream vacation.